KMPS-2025/KMPS/README.md

-# KMPS: A Reinforcement Learning Scheduler for Kubernetes Edge-Cloud Systems
+# A simulator demonstration for illustrating the KMPS scheduling process